bio-phys/ForceSpectroscopyMLE/README.md

 ```julia
 using Base.Threads; nthreads()
 ```
-This should print the number `n` if the above-mentioned command was properly executed.
+This should print the number `n` if the above-mentioned command was executed properly.